Initialize Firebase

 String userEmail = 'user_email';

-//To initialize with service account, pass the service account email and user email as shown below
+//To initialize with service account impersonation, pass the service account content and impersonated email as shown below

 );